CognitionIsKey/OpenBCI_Python_apps/Readme.md

 ## Tkinter GUI for Impedance Value ##

-This is the second version of this application.
+This is version 0.3 of this application.

 It's a simple GUI made in tkinter for real time impedance values from OpenBCI Ganglion.